-Proced Procedure for modifying a project Step Action Description 1 Open a project for editing.
-When a project is opened for editing, its status is set to In Editing , and a copy of it is created in the user's workspace, a specific location on the OpenL Tablets WebStudio server.
+Proced Procedure for modifying a project Step Action Description 1 Open a project.
+When a project is opened, its status is set to No Changes , and a copy of it is created in the user's workspace, a specific location on the OpenL Tablets WebStudio server.
 Work copies of projects made editable by a particular user are stored there.
 Users can only access their personal workspaces.
+2 Modify a project.
+After any modification of a project, its status is set to In Editing.
 A project in the In Editing status is locked in Design repository to avoid loss of information.
 Other users cannot edit it until the project is saved.
-Other users can only open the project in read-only mode, with the Viewing status.
-2 Modify a project.
+Other users can only open the project in read-only mode, with the No Changes status.
 Modifications to a project in the In Editing status are performed on the working copy stored in the user's workspace.
 Modifications do not become immediately visible to other users.
 3 Save a project.
 Saving a project copies the modified copy of the project from the user's workspace to Design repository.
 A new revision of the project is created in Design repository.
 A project can be restored to any of its previous revisions.
 From this moment, changes are visible to other users and the project is available for editing.